michellevit/Production-Planner/README.txt

 - Populate the 'Product' DB Table:
   - In the terminal, navigate to the project root directory
   - Run: docker-compose exec backend python manage.py import_products_to_db
+- Create a Task on Windows Task Scheduler to run 'get-qb-data.bat' periodically
+  - Click on the Start menu and type "Task Scheduler" in the search bar
+  - Open the Task Scheduler application
+  - In the Task Scheduler, go to the "Action" menu and select "Create Basic Task..."
+    - Name the task "Production-Planner-Batch-Script-Task"
+      - Note: it is important that this is the exact name of the task
+    - Choose "Daily"
+    - Set start date + time (6:00AM)
+    - Set frequency: repeat task every 2 minutes
+    - For the duration of: 12 hours
+    - Set the script: click browse and select the batch file + click open
+    - Review settings + click "Finish"
+    - Customize for Weekdays only:
+      - In the Task Scheduler Library, find the task you just created and right-click on it.
+      - Select "Properties".
+      - Go to the "Triggers" tab and edit the trigger you created.
+      - Under "Advanced settings", click on "Weekly".
+      - Choose Monday, Tuesday, Wednesday, Thursday, and Friday.
+      - Click "OK" to save the changes.
       - Complete the 'Preparing To Run In Development' instructions (starting at 'Create a superuser to access Django admin site')

 ----------